MI-AFP/tutorials/tutorials/06_io-test-doc.md

   describe "Baz"     BazSpec.spec
 ```

-This is quite bothersome and thus [hspec-discover](https://hackage.haskell.org/package/hspec-discover) provides automatic spec discovery.
+This may become quite elaborate for big projects, so [hspec-discover](https://hackage.haskell.org/package/hspec-discover) provides an automatic spec discovery.
 All you need to do in the main spec file is this:

 ```haskell
 -- file test/Spec.hs
 {-# OPTIONS_GHC -F -pgmF hspec-discover #-}
 ```

-Another interesting and possibly useful thing for bigger projects is [Test.Hspec.Formatters](https://hackage.haskell.org/package/hspec/docs/Test-Hspec-Formatters.html) module.
-In following example `main` is in a different module than `spec` created by automatic discovery:
+Another useful thing for bigger projects is [Test.Hspec.Formatters](https://hackage.haskell.org/package/hspec/docs/Test-Hspec-Formatters.html) module.
+In the following example, `main` is in a different module than `spec` created by automatic discovery:

 ```haskell
 import Test.Hspec